nkarunakar/netconf_gui/README.md

  Once YANG is selected click on GET/GETCONFIG/ACTION buttons for desired operation.
  Output will be shown in Output text box & also downloaded onto working directory as XML file.

- A Sample success message is as below:
+ A Sample success message, with details on downloaded XML response, is as below:

 ![SampleSuccess](https://user-images.githubusercontent.com/72927429/104090109-62be1e00-529a-11eb-9013-c14fee55c849.PNG)